Iraq summons Turkey envoy to protest over visit

 BAGHDAD (Reuters) - Iraq made a formal protest to Turkey’s envoy in Baghdad on Friday after the Turkish foreign minister made a surprise visit to an oil-rich Iraqi city claimed by both the central government and the country’s autonomous Kurdistan region.

-In response, Turkey summoned the Iraqi ambassador in Ankara and warned Baghdad to be “careful” in its remarks.

-The latest in a series of diplomatic spats and tit-for-tat summonings of envoys between the neighboring countries is likely to worsen already strained relations.
+The episode, the latest in a series of diplomatic spats and tit-for-tat summonings of envoys between the neighboring countries, is likely to worsen already strained relations.

 “The note also included a demand by the Iraqi government (for an) urgent explanation from the Turkish government,” it added.